Into Windows

 NOTE: To open the Personalization section of the Settings app, open the Settings app by clicking its icon on the Start menu, and then click Personalize.

-Tip: If you don’t want to integrate the classic Personalization Panel into the desktop context menu, you can simply create a shortcut of Personalization Panel and then pin to the desktop for quick access.
+Tip: If you don’t want to integrate the classic Personalization Panel into the desktop context menu, you can simply create a shortcut for the Personalization Panel and then pin it to the desktop for quick access.

 Filed Under: Windows 10 Tagged: Customize Windows 10